-The application must include the following documents: 1. a completed application form; 2. a statement of motivation clearly articulating the candidate’s reasons for applying; 3. a CV comprised of relevant information regarding the candidate’s education, previous work experience and skills; and 4. two reference letters attesting to the candidate’s academic and professional attributes as well as personal character.
+The application must include the following documents: 1. a statement of motivation clearly articulating the candidate’s reasons for applying; 2. a CV comprised of relevant information regarding the candidate’s education, previous work experience and skills; and 3. two reference letters attesting to the candidate’s academic and professional attributes as well as personal character.
 University transcripts may also be included as evidence of academic competence, however they are not a requirement.
 Italian students can apply to the internship program by sending their curriculum vitae at firstname.lastname@example.org

-Reference letters must be submitted in a sealed and signed envelope, and included in the application package.
-They must be either in English or in Italian.
+Reference letters must be either in English or in Italian.
 Should the referees be unable to provide a reference in either language, a translation must be submitted and signed by the referee.
-We recommend to submit both an academic reference (e.g. from a university professor) and a professional reference (e.g. from a museum).
-Referees can also send letters directly to the museum, addressed and posted to the “Internship Program” at the Peggy Guggenheim Collection.
+We recommend to upload both an academic reference (e.g. from a university professor) and a professional reference (e.g. from a museum).

 A university transcript is an official record of the candidate’s university qualifications.
 It itemizes all subjects studied, together with the marks received and the final grade point average (GPA).
 It may be included as evidence of academic competence, even though it is not required.
 If submitted, it must be in English or Italian.

 The statement of motivation should not exceed one letter page written in a 12 point font.

 The application must be postmarked by the deadline indicated.

 Candidates must be conversationally competent in Italian.
 The internship involves daily interaction with an Italian staff, Italian interns and an often Italian speaking public.
 For applicants with little to no Italian background, it is recommended they show evidence of their efforts to learn the language (e.g. enrolment in an Italian language course).